-We were going to use the Southern Rocks event in early February event to ask delegates about the ECF and test what they thought of our solutions to it.
-Unfortunately, the event was cancelled due to snow, but with the help of the organiser Kristian Still we were still able to get some ideas from delegates via a social media survey.
+ONVU Learning was going to use the Southern Rocks event in early February to ask delegates about the ECF and test what they thought of our solutions to it.
+Unfortunately, the event was cancelled due to snow, but with the help of the organiser Kristian Still, we were still able to get some ideas from delegates via a social media survey.

 Here are our key findings about the Early Careers Framework:

-- 86% were already aware of the ECF
+- 86% were already aware of the Early Career Framework

 - 33% thought the most valuable part of the framework was the extra 5% non-teaching time in the second year of teaching, while the same number chose the new specialist qualifications for teaching outside of school leadership.
 14% chose the proposed ‘online matching service’ for flexible working.